arun2022cybersec/crypto-math-py/README.md

 print(f"Decrypted Text: {decrypted_text}")
 ```

+## Security Practices and Guidelines

+### Secure Key Generation

+- Use a secure random number generator for key generation to ensure the keys are unpredictable.
+- Avoid using hardcoded keys or weak key generation methods.

+### Input Validation and Error Handling

+- Validate all inputs to encryption and decryption methods to prevent invalid data from causing errors or vulnerabilities.
+- Implement proper error handling to manage exceptions and errors gracefully.

+### Secure Key Storage and Management

+- Store keys securely and avoid exposing them in plaintext.
+- Use secure key management practices to protect keys from unauthorized access.

+### Secure Data Handling

+- Securely handle and erase sensitive data like keys and plaintext from memory to prevent data leakage.
+- Use secure coding practices to protect sensitive data throughout the encryption and decryption processes.

+### Testing and Validation

+- Test encryption and decryption methods for edge cases and invalid inputs to ensure robustness and security.
+- Regularly review and update the code to address potential security vulnerabilities.

 ## Contributing

 Contributions to CryptoMathPy are welcome!
 If you'd like to contribute to the project, please follow these steps: